 But building criteria taking into account the context of the company (its employees, the projects carried out, the results desired) is time-consuming and complex.
 Indeed, it requires in-depth knowledge of each of the organization's activities.
 Therefore, we strongly recommend involving business managers in the development of the dashboard and its indicators.

-It is not uncommon for business units to be given very little input into how IT department dashboards are designed.
-And yet, these business units are the recipients and users of the vast majority of the solutions that IT teams work on!
+It is not uncommon for business departments to be asked very little in the development of CIO dashboards.
+However, it is the professions that are the recipients and users of the vast majority of the solutions on which IT teams work!

 Involving the business departments in the construction and implementation of the indicators on your dashboards allows you to judge the progress of your projects according to the criteria that matter to the end customer.
 This is therefore the best way to check that the delivered product fully satisfies its users.